 The NMRA returns to the St. Louis area as the Inaugural NMRA Gateway Rumble presented by HPJ Performance brings back the roar of Ford Performance once more to Worldwide Raceway at Gateway.
-HPJ Performance, a local performance shop specializing in late-model Fords, signed on as presenting sponsor of the event, and we talked with owner Mike Zacheis and Doug Stroud of HPJ to get a little more information on their business that caters to the Ford faithful.
+HPJ Performance, a local performance shop specializing in late-model Fords, signed on as presenting sponsor of the event, and we talked with owners Mike Zacheis and Sam Salah, and Doug Stroud of HPJ to get a little more information on their business that caters to the Ford faithful.

-HPJ Performance, a name taken from the website Horsepowerjunkies.com that Zacheis and others started years ago, has been improving vehicle performance for Ford enthusiasts for over three years, but the genesis of the company started well before that, after normal work hours in Zacheis’ home shop.
+HPJ Performance has been improving vehicle performance for Ford enthusiasts for over three years, but the genesis of the company started well before that, after normal work hours in Zacheis’ home shop.

 “I worked with my grandfather who owned businesses in the agriculture/tractor side.
 I went into industrial maintenance after that for almost 10 years, and all along I always worked on cars and raced,” said Zacheis, who worked 7-8 hours at this day job and then spent several more working on side jobs.